-- 1. tskew3 is the minimum time between a rising WCLK edge and a rising RCLK edge to guarantee that \overline{EF} will go HIGH (after one RCLK cycle plus tree).
-If the time between the rising edge of WCLK and the rising edge of RCLK is less than tskew3, then \overline{EF} deassertion may be delayed one extra RCLK cycle. - 2. $\overline{LD} = HIGH$.

-3. First word latency: 60ns + tREF + 1TRCLK.
+- 1. tskews is the minimum time between a rising WCLK edge and a rising RCLK edge to guarantee that EF will go HIGH (after one RCLK cycle plus tREF).
+If the time between the rising edge of WCLK and the rising edge of RCLK is less than tskews, then EF deassertion may be delayed one extra RCLK cycle. - 2. $\overline{LD} = HIGH$. - 3.
+First word latency: 60ns + tREF + 1TRCLK.